 As an undocumented person in the U.S., the possibility of being deported can be stressful and scary.
 However, with the help of an experienced legal team, you may be able to find a defense that will make it possible to avoid deportation.
-Today we’ll go over a couple deportation defenses.
+Today we’ll go over a couple of deportation defenses.

 Defense #1 – Not Removable as Charged

 Defense #2 – Relief from Removal

 Everyone’s situation is different and immigration laws are very complexed.
 There are options to removability that can be explained in detail by your attorney.
-You’ll need to provide information on your family’s legal status, length of time you’ve been in the U.S., showing of good moral character, and other relevant information of your life to prove that you are legally eligible to remain in the U.S. Here are a couple forms of relief from removal:
+You’ll need to provide information on your family’s legal status, length of time you’ve been in the U.S., showing of good moral character, and other relevant information of your life to prove that you are legally eligible to remain in the U.S. Here are a couple of forms of relief from removal:

 - Adjustment of status is the process that you can use to become a lawful permanent resident.
 This is commonly known as applying for a Green Card.
 Eligibility requirements vary, but first you must determine if you fit into a specific immigrant category.